Neyami/Controllable-NPCs/README.md

 Secondary Attack: Aim
 Tertiary Attack: Toggle between first- and third-person view
 Reload: M16 will launch a contact grenade, the other weapons will toss a grenade, look straight down~ish to place a grenade on the ground
+Duck: Crouch, most weapons can be fired while crouching

 Refer to `controlnpc.fgd` to see the keyvalues that set the weapons